tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 RECORD : Record initialization and runtime trace data with LTTng
 ```

-Detailed state transitions are written in [Status](#status).
+Refer to [Status](#status) for further details of the state machine.

 ## Topic

-Runtime recording uses the following topic communication.
+Runtime recording uses the following topic messages.

 | topic name            | message type | role                                          |
 | --------------------- | ------------ | --------------------------------------------- |